kynanvwright/rule-post/README.md

 - Pre-publication editing available after submission (maybe)
 - Search/filter in navigation pane
 - Robust testing
+- Allow RC to close the enquiry in their response
+  - add mechanism for circulating for Docusign

 ## 📌 Future Features

 ### 🔒 Permissions & Roles
-- One "teamLead" role per team
-  - Can add/remove members (less burden on RC/admins)
 - Add admin-only features
   - Skip to end of certain phases
   - Close enquiries
 - Require email verification (via Firebase Auth)
-- Allow guest users, log-in is for submissions only
-  - create static mirror of site for public viewing, updated whenever post details change
+- Create static mirror of site for public viewing, updated whenever post details change
-    - stops firestore getting overwhelmed by queries
 - Look into limiting the access of cloud functions.
 Full admin may not be necessary and increase exploitation risk.
 - Check that users can't edit or delete (Firebase Rules)
 - Add rate limiting on functions and queries